chao665190/Market-Sales-System/README.md

 Joe, from Chinese Market🇨🇳, who is NOT a student👨‍🍳, uses an Online Mobile channel for one seafood box🦞.

-"Good Luck!😈" The manager said in the end.

-And what you see, this project is what I wrote for the sample of that application.🎉🎉😄
+This project is what I wrote for the sample of the application.

-Enjoy!🌋🌋🌋
+Enjoy!

 Chao Wang